Why are we talking to our customers?

 Who carried out the study?

-After a thorough selection process, we chose the independent research agency Community Research to carry out this study.
-This is so that the feedback we received is totally independent and unbiased.
+After a thorough selection process, we chose the independent research agency, Explain Research, to carry out this study.
+This is so that the feedback we receive is totally independent and unbiased.